-- Completed application (available online at www.hamline.edu/education/admission/apply\online\instruc tions.html) - Two letters of recommendation from professors with whom you have studied.
+- Completed application (available online at www.hamline.edu/education/admission/apply\online\instructions.html) - Two letters of recommendation from professors with whom you have studied.
 These may include Hamline professors. - Official sealed transcript of undergraduate and relevant graduate work.
-Hamline licensure and TEFL program graduates do not need to resubmit transcripts. - Submit an academic paper dealing with a second language issue that shows that you can: - a. synthesize information from several sources; or - b. apply information from academic or research articles to your teaching or personal experience. - MAESL students must have at least two years of high school or one year of college foreign language, or the equivalent.
-Foreign language study must be documented.
+Hamline licensure and TEFL program graduates do not need to resubmit transcripts. - Submit an academic paper dealing with a second language issue that shows that you can: - a. synthesize information from several sources; or b. apply information from academic or research articles to your teaching or personal experience. - MAESL students must have at least two years of high school or one year of college foreign language, or the equivalent.
+Foreign language study must be documented. - Non-native speakers of English must also submit evidence of passing scores on the Praxis or MTLE test (Minnesota standards), a bachelor's degree from an English-language university, a TOEFL score of 107 for internet-based, 253 for computer-based, or 625 for paper based, or a score of 7.58.0 on the IELTS.